richardevs/dns-spa/README.md

 # dns-spa
 Single Page Application built with Svelte for DoH requests.
+This is a playground project built for my own convenience to have a site that can summarize domain's DNS records quick.

 # Deploying